fantasycalendar/FoundryVTT-Sequencer/README.md

 ## Changelog

+### Version 1.2.5
+- *Sequencer* - Made hooks `createSequencerEffect` and `endedSequencerEffect` instead supply the CanvasEffect itself, rather than its data
+- *Effects* - Fixed bug that caused effects to linger for other clients after having been ended

 ### Version 1.2.4
 - *Sequencer* - Fixed error caused by preload option on Sequencer Effect Player
 - *Sequencer* - Fixed error when pressing ESC in the Sequencer Layer